When Ritual Overtakes Worship

 My strongest connection with God

-In church, I simply don’t feel a connection with God.
-I feel that ritual overtakes worship too often in most churches.
+In my old church, I simply didn’t feel a connection with God.
+I feel that ritual overtakes worship too often in many churches.

 My strongest connection with God has come in the strangest of places.
 It often happens in the car as I quietly pray while I drive.
 Possibly, prayer comes easiest to me in the car because I can switch the radio off and won’t be distracted by anything except the normal mechanical process of driving in traffic (generally).